-The Noise & Sharpening pane incorporates the two adjustments that often compete with each other when working on a photo.
-ON1 Photo RAW 2022 offers two forms of noise reduction in the Noise & Sharpening pane, split into two tabs:
+The Noise & Sharpening pane incorporates the two adjustments that often compete with each other when working on a photo, and that generally need to be balanced in order to achieve satisfactory results in your edits.
+There are four options for noise reduction and sharpening in the pane, split into tabs:

-- Classic, which offer Photo RAW's traditional noise reduction settings. - NoNoise AI, which uses AI-based machine learning to remove luminance and color noise from photos, while still maintaining fine details. is designed to be applied on those images shot at higher ISOs, for which Photo RAW's traditional noise reduction settings don't work as well.
+- Classic, which offer Photo RAW's traditional noise reduction and sharpening settings. - NoNoise AI, which uses AI-based machine learning to remove luminance and color noise from photos shot at higher ISOs. - TackSharp AI, another AI-based tool that can be used to deblur or sharpen soft photos.
+It can detect and remove motion blur and will even save out-of-focus shots.